As COVID-19 restrictions continue to fluctuate, businesses are tentatively opening their doors to consumers.

 - Automating financial plans.
 If you’re holding credit card debt, determine how much you can afford to pay monthly and have that figure automatically sent to your creditors.
 Do the same with savings to effortlessly create a nest egg.

 - Using credit cards advantageously.
 Get a rewards-rich credit card and use it only when you can—and will—repay the balance in full.
 The simplest method is to pay off each charge immediately after making the transaction.
 You’ll never rack up expensive debt and you’ll come out ahead with the accumulated points, miles or cash.

 How to reduce costs while still spending

 There are plenty of ways to spend on what is now available without overpaying, Woroch said.
 For example:

 - Slash food waste.
 Plan your meals for the week, looking for recipes that have overlapping ingredients to ensure you use all the food you buy.
 If you used to toss rotten produce because you couldn’t eat it all before it went bad, go for frozen instead.

 - Double up on rewards.
-Use credit cards that reward you for spending, but consider also using free apps like Fetch Rewards that allow you to rack up even more points.
+Consider using a top credit card that rewards you for spending, but also consider using free apps like Fetch Rewards that allow you to rack up even more points.
 You can redeem them for free gift cards to stores like Walmart, Amazon or Target.

 - Be clothes conscious.
 If you have growing children, check out sites like Swoondle Society.
 You send kids’ outgrown clothes to the company and you get an account credit to trade up for larger sizes.
 “It’s a no-brainer way to save and be environmentally friendly, too,” Woroch said.

 - Make beautiful spending decisions.
 Always check a salon’s website (or sign up for its email newsletter) for specials.
 Sites such as Groupon also offer savings on neighborhood retailers, including daily deals for further discounted prices.